 - Your clubs

-Golf shoes have cleats that help keep your lead foot planted on the ground which, in turn, helps you put more power behind your swing.
+Golf shoes have cleats that help keep your lead foot planted on the ground.
+In turn, they help you put more power behind your golf swing.

-However, having your foot firmly planted also puts more rotational stress around your knee during the swing.
-This can increase your risk of injury, particularly on your meniscus.
+But having your foot firmly planted also puts more rotational stress around your lead knee during your swing.
+This can increase your risk of knee injury, particularly on your meniscus.

 Try golf shoes with shorter cleats and see if that helps.

-I think the 2 most important things to consider here are length and flexibility.
+The 2 most important things you need to consider here are length and flexibility.

 The length of your clubs, be it woods or irons, can also change your stance.
-Using a club length that isn’t suited to your stature may put more stress on your knee as well as your back and shoulders.
+Using a club length that isn’t suited to your stature may put more stress on your knee.

-Flexibility, on the other hand, is determined by the speed of your drivers (per Golf Magazine).
-Basically, Faster drivers equate to stiffer shafts.
-Using a shaft with a flexibility that isn’t meant for your playing style, again, can alter your mechanics which may lead to knee injuries.
+Flexibility is determined by the speed of your drivers (Golf Magazine).
+Faster drivers equate to stiffer shafts.
+Using a shaft with flexibility that isn’t meant for your playing style can alter your mechanics.
+This can lead to knee injuries.

 Now, assuming you’re already in pain, here are a few things that might help: